What is a policyholder?

 Comprehensive coverage

 If you own your vehicle outright, comprehensive is optional.
 However, you may want to consider adding it if you don’t currently carry it on your policy.
-After all, your car is not only at risk when you are in drive.
+After all, your car is not only at risk when you are driving.
 If a large tree limb falls on it overnight or someone steals it, your comprehensive coverage will help with the resulting expenses up to your vehicle’s value minus your deductible.

 Collision coverage